-While the School does not actively pursue or routinely view personal social networking sites, when objectionable or disrespectful material is brought to the attention of the school or school personnel or experience are placed on a site, the School reserves the right to examine the content and address the conduct if it creates a hostile or disrespectful environment.
+While the School does not actively pursue or routinely view personal social networking sites, when objectionable or disrespectful material is brought to the attention of the school or school personnel, the school reserves the right to examine the content.
+Tampa Day School discourages the use of social media as a means of communicating with students.